The City provides a range of services aimed to support small businesses.

-The City also promotes many business support providers who offer free and low-cost services.
+The City promotes many business support providers who offer free and low-cost services.

 Business support providers